How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

 As an external tool we have integrated Google Maps.
 For more information please refer to Part II.4.

-To be able to use the app on your device, the app must be able to access various functions and data of the device.
+To be able to use the app on your device to its full extent, the app must be able to access various functions and data of the device.
 This requires that certain permissions are granted.

 The permission categories can vary depending on the manufacturer of the device, so Android combines individual permissions into permission categories and you can only agree to permission categories as a whole.